Golpe82/snom-baos777/README.md

 4. Save the changes and reboot the system

 ### Configure and usage
+1. With the [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-5-professional/) tool, integrate the KNX URL-Gateway in your system applying to it a KNX physical address
 1. Export the KNX groupaddresses of your KNX project from the [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-5-professional/) tool as .csv file or ask your KNX integrator for it
 2. From the webbrowser of a device in the same network as your KNX URL-Gateway call:
     `http://192.168.178.47:8000/knx/`, where the IP address must be the address of the KNX URL-Gateway.